Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> "Sampling Type" can be left on the default "Cell Size" option.
 The "Sampling Value" and "Z factor" can be left on their respective default values as well. </p> <br>

 <p> Under the "Environments" tab, there are a few more settings.
-Pay particular attention to the "Resampling Technique" parameter, as this will affect he appearance of the raster dataset (Table 6). </p> <br>
+"Output Coordinates", "Raster Analysis", and "Geodatabase" are fairly straightforward, as they refer to the output coordinate system of the raster, how the rasters inputs and snap size should be considered, and whether there is a specific geodatabase configuration keyword.
+Pay particular attention to the "Raster Storage" parameter heading, as this will affect he appearance of the raster dataset (Table 6). </p> <br>

 <table title="Resampling Techniques for Raster Datasets"> <caption> Table 6.
 Resampling Methods for Raster Datasets </caption>
 <thead>